chisquareotops/calcomExpansions/README.md

 `estLenComp(calcomData, portBorr = portMatrix1, files = T)` function
 uses the optional argument `portBorr` to establish port complex borrowing rules to expand length to strata in which no data exists.
-By default the matrices `portMatrix1` is supplied which defines the established borrowing standards used by Calcom (Pearson, D. E. and Erwin, B. (1997)) length expansions.
+By default the matrix `portMatrix1` is supplied which defines the established borrowing standards used by Calcom (Pearson, D. E. and Erwin, B. (1997)) length expansions.
 For more details about the structure of this matrix, and the borrowing rules it implies, see the R help page for this data structure (i.e. \`?portMatrix1 in an R shell).

 If manual adjusting of particular borrows are required (exceptions to the borrowing rules implied by the given portBorr argument) the